We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Online therapy is an especially popular option.
 It allows people to have sessions with fully licensed therapists using phone apps or their computers instead of going to an office.
 For people who’ve been considering therapy but are intimidated or overwhelmed by the thought of office visits or in-person care, online therapy might be the best way to get care.

 Not all online platforms take insurance, but most do.
 Many therapists who offer online sessions also take insurance.

 As a rule, if you have insurance, you can likely find an online therapy provider who will take your plan.
-However, the exact coverage for online therapy available to you depends on your insurance plan, the therapist you choose, and the regulations of your state.
+However, the exact coverage for online therapy available to you depends on:

 You can start by looking at the website of the mental health professional you’d like to use.
 Most online platforms will have a link you can click to see which insurance companies they work with.